MattthewWilson/MWCoursework2020/Tutorial2.md

 Within the canvas game object, add a new empty game object.
 Call this object "optionsMenu".
 Create a new C# script, call it "optionsMenuScript" and add it to the optionsMenu object.
 Within this script we will add the required functionality for a settings menu.

 Before adding anything to the script, first create a slider, which can be found under UI, and add it under the optionsMenu.
 This will be used to control the audio volume.
+You may also wish to disable any other UI elements for the time being so as not to clutter the screen.

 To control the audio we will first need to be able to reference the volume from the audio mixer.
 To do this click on "window" at the top of the screen and under UI select "Audio manager".
 In the widow that opens there will be a plus icon which can be clicked to create a new audio mixer, name it "mainMixer".
 Then select the mixer's audio and right click on volume, choose "Expose to script".
 If you now click on where it says "Exposed Parameters" you should see "MyExposedParam".
 Right click and rename to "volume".